nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 <tr>
 <td rowspan="2">BusAckRequested</td>
-<td rowspan="2">Populated when sender requires a business level response to be returned</td>
+<td rowspan="2">Populated when the sender requires a business level response to be returned</td>
 <td>true</td>
 <td>The business level response has been requested</td>
 </tr>